DjangoGirls/tutorial/en/intro_to_command_line/README.md

     > whoami

-And then hit Enter.
+And then hit 'Enter'.
 This is our result:

     $ whoami
     olasitarska

-As you can see, the computer just presented you your username.
+As you can see, the computer has just printed your username.
 Neat, huh?:)

-> Try to type each command, do not copy paste.
+> Try to type each command, do not copy-paste.
 You'll remember more this way!

 ## Basics